Benjent/nanovizer/README.md

 http://localhost:3000/
 ```

-3. Put the .bam file in the TODO folder
+3. Put the .bam file in the */data* folder

 ## FAQ